 6. Forgiveness is to intentionally choose to dwell on your spouse’s positive attributes and not their shortcomings.
 (Philippians 4:8, Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable–if anything is excellent or praiseworthy–think about such things).

-In order for a couple to walk across the bridge to forgiveness, it is absolutely crucial they make the key adjustments in their marriage.
-Our New Beginning Marriage Renewal Retreat deals extensively with how to break the cycle of resentment, anger and bitterness.
+For a couple to walk across the bridge to forgiveness, they must make the key adjustments in their marriage.
+Our New Beginning Marriage Renewal Retreat deals extensively with how to break the cycle of resentment, anger, and bitterness.
 It coaches couples in the right changes to break the cycle of toxic unforgiveness in their marriage.
-For more information about “A New Beginning” give me a call, or leave me a message here.
-I or one of my colleagues will be glad to help you.
+For more information about “A New Beginning” contact us and one of our colleagues will be glad to help you.